Paddling the Rideau Canal in Downtown Ottawa (Hogs Back Locks to the Ottawa Locks)

 Circumference distances are approximate, following the main shorelines.
 The navigation channel is shown on the map.

-Hogs Back Locks to the Ottawa Locks = 8.4 km (5.2 mi)
+• Hogs Back Locks to the Ottawa Locks = 8.4 km (5.2 mi)

-Hogs Back to Hartwells Locks = 1.7 km (1.0 mi)
+• Hogs Back to Hartwells Locks = 1.7 km (1.0 mi)

-Hartwells Locks to Ottawa Locks = 6.7 km (4.2 mi))
+• Hartwells Locks to Ottawa Locks = 6.7 km (4.2 mi))

-Dows Lake (ramp) to the Ottawa Locks = 6.0 km (3.7 mi)
+• Dows Lake (ramp) to the Ottawa Locks = 6.0 km (3.7 mi)

 The Rideau Canal (in Ottawa)

 This is a fully managed section of the Rideau not subject to natural water fluctuations.
 The main issue here for the paddler is that it can get choppy from waves generated by passing boats in the restricted channel sections.
 These waves bounce off the concrete retaining walls, sometimes creating tricky paddling conditions.
-So, pay attention.
+So, please pay attention.

 Hogs Back to Ottawa

 In the pre-canal era, there was no waterway in this section.
 It was the area of land between Entrance Valley (adjacent to the Ottawa River) and Hogs Back (Three Rock Rapids on the Rideau River) consisting of meadows, forest and a large swamp (Dow's Great Swamp - a flood overflow drain from the Rideau River to the Ottawa River).
+Today this 8.4 km (5.2 mi) section of canal is usually referred to as being all artificial (excavated), but that's not true, over forty percent (3.5 km /2.2 mi) of this distance was not excavated, it instead took advantage of natural topographic features, a gully that was flooded by a dam and a swamp that was also flooded by a dam.

 The Ottawa locks are in a valley which had a bedrock ridge at the top (in fact bedrock on either side of the valley was quarried to get the stones used for the locks and buildings).
-A few hundred metres south was the Beaver Meadow - this easy digging area was used as a lay-by (the Rideau Basin, a docking area) in the early days of the canal.
+A few hundred metres south was the Beaver Meadow - this easy digging area was used as a lay-by (the Canal Basin, a docking area) in the early days of the canal.
 Today this is the area of Confederation Park, the Mackenzie King Bridge and the Ottawa Convention Centre.

 The canal then proceeds along The Deep Cut, a man-made canal cut which took the canal to the Natural Gully.
 The nice bit of topography provided by the Natural Gully was taken advantage of by erecting an embankment where the Deep Cut intersected the gully, in order to impound water.
-This is why the canal takes a 90 degree turn at this point, you're now in a natural topographic feature.
-The canal follows this gully for over 3 km to the Notch of the Mountain - a low point in a ridge that cut across the route.
+This is why the canal takes a 90 degree turn at that point, you're now in a natural topographic feature.
+The canal follows this gully for over 3 km (1.9 mi) to the Notch of the Mountain - a low point in a ridge that cut across the route.
 A cut (locally known as Mutchmor's Cut due to the proximity of a settler by that name) was excavated through the notch to Dow's Great Swamp.

 At Dow's Great Swamp, Colonel By used his slackwater technique to achieve navigation, having one embankment built where the canal passed through (southeast end) and a smaller embankment built to the northwest, in a constriction in the swamp.
 These embankments created Dows Lake.
+The rest of the canal from Dows Lake to Hogs Back was excavated in gravel and clay (bedrock was never encountered in this area until the canal arrived at Hogs Back).

 A little bit of historic trivia is that the exact route you will be travelling, plus the dam at Hogs Back, were in fact Colonel By's second choice for the route of the canal in this section.
 His original plan was to simply run a canal cut from the Ottawa locks to the Notch of the Mountain.
 From there it would follow the present course but intersect the Rideau River at the foot of Three Rock Rapids (at the foot of Peter's Gully - about 270 metres north (downstream) of the present Hogs Back dam).
 He then planned to run a canal cut around Three Rock Rapids (Hogs Back), put three detached locks into Gloucester Snie (a flood channel that ran around the east side of Three Island Rapids) - bypassing Three Island Rapids (at the head of today's Mooneys Bay) and returning to the Rideau River in the still water above Three Island Rapids (so a few hundred metres south (upstream) of today's Mooneys Bay).
 The route we travel today is actually his Plan B - which included a dam at Hogs Back and putting locks into the canal cut (he originally planned to have 3 lift locks at Hogs Back but later moved two of those to Hartwells).
 By early 1827, this second plan (dam and locks) had been adopted.
 His first plan would have involved much rock excavation (very hard to do in those days) and his second plan (creating slackwater with the use of a dam) avoided this.